yahoo0742/vos_papers/Draft.md

 Z = Concatenate(F, T1, T2, T3, T4) </br>
 With the dilated convolution, it computes dense CNN features at various receptive field sizes.

-fed into PDB-ConvLSTM (detailed in next section), thus the network is able to learn the importance of the scales automatically (such as learning saliency fea- ture from a proper distance).

-The second component, named Pyramid Dilated Bidirectional ConvLSTM(PDB-ConvLSTM), which augments the vanilla ConvLSTM.